 Once that happens, it is unlikely that he will ever want to leave.”

-Jane Richardson is a BC artists who focuses on acrylic painting and textile production of her artwork.
-She also publishes the books Artists of British Columbia which can be ordered through your local bookstore.
-Leighdon Studio Gallery is presently a home-based studio with yearly salon exhibits open to the public.
+Jane Richardson is a BC artist who focuses on acrylic painting and textile production of her artwork.
+She also publishes Artists of British Columbia books which can be ordered through your local bookstore.
+My artwork is created out of my passion for life.
+I strive to capture the world around me Read more [...]

 Monica’s artwork is inspired by the Pacific Northwest landscape and Indigenous symbolism.
 Her beautifully imperfect textured paintings are semi-abstract compositions described as ethereal landscapes and forms of the mind.
 Their aim is to engage and seduce the viewer in a visual, tactile and emotional experience, to create an encounter, a Read more [...]